loukel/learning-log-socket.io/README.md

 ![The main code used for the widgets](/screenshots/widgets-code.png) This is what the widgets dashboard looked like.
 ![What it looked like](/screenshots/widgets-view.png) Completing the widgets dashboard mainly enabled me to learn about the available react drag and drop packages and how to use them, mainly learning react-grid-layout but overall I improved my knowledge of React.
 For this learning venture, I hope to learn more about React and sockets in my next entry so I can achieve my goal of improving my knowledge and experience in React and sockets.
 I'd like to focus more on sockets in the next entries.
-Also, my work wants
+Also, my work wants me to approach the budget section of the app - I will detail more about what this about in the next section.

 ## Making Budgets for Projects with Sockets (07/04/22)
 In this entry, I set up the sockets for the budget section of the app where the finances of a project can be broke down, multiple users need to be able to edit a budget at potentially the same time.
 Therefore, sockets will need to be utilised.
 I set it up in the back end and the front end of the app.
 I made two pull requests to the back-end of the project, and one pull request to the front-end of the project.
 This was my first implementation of sockets into the app, so I had to learn how to use sockets.
 I did so by watching YouTube tutorials and reading the socket IO documentation (https://socket.io/get-started/chat).
 It was also useful to look up existing projects with React that also used sockets to get an idea on how to layout them on and split the functions up elgantly.
 The sockets that were implemented only allows a budget to be fetched but it also allows for the number of users currently editing the budget to be tracked.